Volume Preserving Willmore Flow in a Generalized Cahn-Hilliard Flow: Introduction

 where

 Then the leading order dynamics, i.e. evolution of $\Gamma_0$, is given by

 where $\sigma_2$ is the Lagrange multiplier determined by the leading order surface enclosed volume constraint

 The enclosed region of the surface $\Gamma_0$ is defined as the set where $d_0<0$ or $u<0$.
-Hereafter the flow \eqref{def-dynamics-Gamma0}-\eqref{Area-constraint-leading-order} is referred as the Willmore flow subject to a volume constraint.
-Well-posedness of Willmore flows with various constraints have been studied by many mathematicians, we refer the interested reader to \cite{simonett2001willmore,kuwert2001willmore,kuwert2002gradient,abels2016local,lecrone2019surface,rupp2022constrained}.
-The relation between the classical Willmore flow in terms of curvature and distance function can be found, for instance, in \cite{droske2004level,du2005phase,bellettini2014lecture,bretin2015phase}.
+Hereafter, the flow \eqref{def-dynamics-Gamma0}-\eqref{Area-constraint-leading-order} is referred to as the Willmore flow subject to a volume constraint.
+Well-posedness of Willmore flows with various constraints has been studied by many mathematicians; we refer the interested reader to \cite{simonett2001willmore,kuwert2002gradient,abels2016local,lecrone2019surface}.
+The relation between the classical Willmore flow in terms of curvature and distance function can be found, for instance, in \cite{droske2004level,bellettini2014lecture,bretin2015phase}.
 Particularly, the normal velocity $V_0$ is given by the variational derivative of the Canham-Helfrich energy in \eqref{def-CH-energy}.
-Similarly to the established work in Cahn-Hilliard case \cite{alikakos1994convergence,fei2021phase}, as long as the leading order geometric flow keeps smooth, $k$-approximate solutions is close to an actual solution.
-This motivates us to define the compatible data as below: \begin{defn}[Compatible Data] We say the data $(\Gamma_0, T)\in \mathbb R^N\times \mathbb R$ is a compatible data if $\Gamma_0=\Gamma_0(t)$, solving the flow \eqref{def-dynamics-Gamma0}-\eqref{Area-constraint-leading-order}, is smooth for all $t\in[0,T]$. \end{defn} In order to deal with the nonlinear term in high dimensions.
-An assumption is put on the double-well potential $W$.
-Particularly, we consider $W=W(\phi)$ is a polynomial of degree $4$ and the coefficient of $\phi^4$ is positive, that is, for some $c_0>0$, $W$ takes the form
+Similarly to the established work in Cahn-Hilliard case \cite{alikakos1994convergence,fei2021phase}, as long as the leading order geometric flow keeps smooth, $k$-approximate solutions are close to an actual solution.
+This motivates us to define the compatible data as below: \begin{defn}[Compatible Data] We call $(\Gamma_0, T)\in \mathbb R^N\times \mathbb R$ a compatible data if $\Gamma_0=\Gamma_0(t)$, solving the flow \eqref{def-dynamics-Gamma0}-\eqref{Area-constraint-leading-order}, is smoothly embedded in $\Omega$ for all $t\in[0,T]$. \end{defn} In order to deal with the nonlinear term in high dimensions.
+An extra assumption is put on the double-well potential $W$.
+Particularly, we consider $W=W(\phi)$ is a polynomial of degree $2\beta$ for some integer $\beta\geq 2$ and the coefficient of $\phi^{2\beta}$ is positive, that is, for some $c_0>0$, $W$ takes the form

-where $\tilde W$ is some cubic function of $\phi$.
-It's still quite general which also involves typical double well-potential.
-Now we are in the position to state our main theorem below. \begin{thm} Let $k\geq 1$ be any positive integer.
-Suppose that $(\Gamma_0, T)$ is a compatible data, then there is a $k$-approximate solution $(u_a, v_a)$ to the system \eqref{eq-2nd-order-system}-\eqref{mass-condition} on $\Omega \times [0,T)$.
-Moreover, if $k> 7$, then there exists a positive constant $C_0$, independent of $\varep\leq 1$, such that for all the initial data $u_\varep(\cdot,0)$ satisfying
+where $\tilde W$ is some polynomial function of $\phi$.
+It's still quite general which also involves a typical double well potential.
+Now we are in the position to state our main theorem below. \begin{thm} Let $k\geq 1$ be a given positive integer.
+Suppose that $(\Gamma_0, T)$ is compatible data, then there is a $k$-approximate solution $(u_a, v_a)$ to the system \eqref{mass-condition}-\eqref{eq-2nd-order-system} on $\Omega \times [0,T)$.
+Moreover, if $k> \max\{ (N+3), 10\}$, then there exists a positive constant $C_0$, independent of $\varep\leq 1$, such that for all the initial data $u_\varep(\cdot,0)$ satisfying